The French Laundry: Staff

-Notable alumni of The French Laundry's kitchen staff have included Grant Achatz of Alinea, Eric Ziebold of Kinship and Métier, Corey Lee of Benu, Jonathan Benno of Lincoln Ristorante, René Redzepi of Noma in Copenhagen, Ron Siegel of The Dining Room at the Ritz Carlton, and Duff Goldman of Charm City Cakes.
+Notable alumni of The French Laundry's kitchen staff have included Grant Achatz of Alinea, Eric Ziebold of Kinship and Métier, Corey Lee of Benu, Jonathan Benno of Lincoln Ristorante, René Redzepi of Noma in Copenhagen, Ron Siegel of Madcap, and Duff Goldman of Charm City Cakes.
 Previous Chef de Cuisine Timothy Hollingsworth won the Bocuse d'Or USA semi-finals in 2008, and represented the U.S. in the international finals in January 2009, placing sixth.

 Other locations

-In February 2004, Thomas Keller opened the East Coast version of his Yountville restaurant, which he named Per Se.
+In February 2004 in Manhattan, New York City, Thomas Keller opened Per Se, an East Coast version of his Yountville restaurant.
+It has also received three Michelin stars.
 The kitchens of both restaurants are connected via a real-time video feed on a television screen.

-Thomas Keller opened a pop-up restaurant in the Silverado Resort & Spa during the renovation of The French Laundry.
-The restaurant, which serves American classics, is called Ad Lib.
-This is not the first pop-up restaurant that Keller has helmed, previously popping up at the Mandarin Oriental in Hong Kong and at Harrod's in London.
+Thomas Keller opened Ad Lib, a pop-up restaurant in the Silverado Resort & Spa during the renovation of The French Laundry.
+The restaurant serves American classics.
+This is not the first pop-up restaurant that Keller has helmed.
+Previous iterations occurred at the Mandarin Oriental in Hong Kong and at Harrods in London.

-Awards and accolades

-Since 2005, it has been the recipient of the AAA Five-Diamond Award.
+Reception

 Since 2006, it has been awarded three stars in the Michelin Guide to San Francisco.
-It received a favorable review in The New York Times and was called "the best restaurant in the world, period" in 2005 by Anthony Bourdain.
+It received a favorable review in The New York Times and was called "the best restaurant in the world, period" in 2005 by restaurateur and celebrity chef Anthony Bourdain.

 Since 2007, the restaurant has been the recipient of the Wine Spectator Grand Award.